wcstrickland/csv-importer/skeleton.md

 - [x] sterilize fields
 - [x] print field to stdout
 - [x] depending on available datatypes create a map[int]string or map[int]int for letting the user "type" each field
-- [ ] modify functiong that creates a statement to account for different placeholders in differing dbs.
+- [x] ~~modify functiong that creates a statement to account for different placeholders in differing dbs~~ not required golang drivers use standard placeholder
 - [x] store each response in a slice in the same order as the fields
 - [x] create the table based on the headers and user input for table name